Neighborhood boundaries should be of great interest to your neighborhood association or other community organization.

 Try to talk with people who remember these efforts.

-If they found insufficient talent or interest in organized activity within the borders they had established, be sure you know what is different now before you try organizing, planning, marketing, and fundraising efforts that have led you to be interested in neighborhood boundaries.
+If they found insufficient talent or interest in organized activity within the borders they had established, be sure you know what is different now before you try establishing a neighborhood organization, or the planning, marketing, and fundraising efforts that have led you to be interested in neighborhood boundaries.